Wireless telegraphy: International regulation

-The International Radiotelegraph Union was unofficially established at the first International Radiotelegraph Convention in 1906, and was merged into the International Telecommunication Union in 1932.
-When the United States entered World War I, private radiotelegraphy stations were prohibited, which put an end to several pioneers' work in this field.
+Amateurs

+From the end of the nineteenth century, many people experimented with wireless.
+Some were established professionals in their fields who wanted to apply wireless to their work, such as seismologist Albin Belar from Ljubljana, who used radio time signals to calibrate seismographs and founded the first modern seismological station in Europe, and Father Guido Alfani from Florence, who used wireless time signals from the Eiffel Tower to predict earthquakes.
+Many hobbyists also built stations from odds and ends in their backyards.

+From the very beginning of World War I, the European governments had of course to restrict access to wireless.
+To ensure control of the transmission of messages within a given country, European governments, one by one, issued orders requesting that private stations be dismantled for the war effort, with the main reason to avoid possible disturbances and to prevent messages of national interest from being intercepted by private individuals.
+In the United States, private radiotelegraphy stations were prohibited in April 1917 when government entered the war.
+Although it affected several pioneers' work in this field, US radio amateurs generally progressed much more in experiments compared to their European colleagues who experienced the war and restrictions way earlier.
+Also, there were many amateurs that took risk of experimenting with the technolology illegally.
+The Wireless World even launched a special section called ‘Wireless in the Courts’ in 1915 and 1916 based on court records about radio amateurs.

 By the 1920s, there was a worldwide network of commercial and government radiotelegraphic stations, plus extensive use of radiotelegraphy by ships for both commercial purposes and passenger messages.
 The transmission of sound (radiotelephony) began to displace radiotelegraphy by the 1920s for many applications, making possible radio broadcasting.
 Wireless telegraphy continued to be used for private person-to-person business, governmental, and military communication, such as telegrams and diplomatic communications, and evolved into radioteletype networks.
 The ultimate implementation of wireless telegraphy was telex, using radio signals, which was developed in the 1930s and was for many years the only reliable form of communication between many distant countries.
 The most advanced standard, CCITT R.44, automated both routing and encoding of messages by short wave transmissions.

 Today, due to more modern text transmission methods, Morse code radiotelegraphy for commercial use has become obsolete.
 On shipboard, the computer and satellite-linked GMDSS system have largely replaced Morse as a means of communication.